Polarix-Containers/redis/README.md

 ```

 ### Licensing
-- The code in this repository is licensed under the Apache License. 😇
+- The code in this repository is licensed under the Apache license. 😇
 - The image is built on `docker.io/redis`, which is under the BSD license.
 Copyright to the base image belongs to Docker Inc.
 - Any image built by Polarix Containers is provided under the combination of license terms resulting from the use of individual packages.